Censorship Industrial Complex as a tool of PsyOps and a global tool of control is very potent. Action is happening against it in the US now.

 In the national governing and security establishment, people like McGeorge Bundy, Robert McNamara, Samuel Huntington, and Henry Kissinger have been at the helm of affairs for a long time.

-Investments from two of the top families in the world - JP Morgan and Rockefellers - were instrument in the establishment and running of Harvard University’s work.
-The 1909 report of Board of Overseers of Harvard College shares this detail.
+Investments from two of the top families in the world - JP Morgan and Rockefellers - were instrumental in the establishment and running of Harvard University’s work.
+The 1909 report of the Board of Overseers of Harvard College shares this detail.